apache/calcite/avatica/site/_docs/howto.md

 No 0s or -1s.

-Therefore I am delighted to announce that the proposal to release Apache Calcite X.Y.Z has passed.
+Therefore I am delighted to announce that the proposal to release Apache Calcite Avatica X.Y.Z has passed.

 Thanks everyone.
 We’ll now roll the release out to the mirrors.